This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Care leavers those who are currently in care or have experience of being in care can access a range of support from the University.
 For further information contact Lisa Firth or Hannah Falvey at firstname.lastname@example.org

 Estranged applicants - those who have no communication or functioning relationship with their biological parents - can access a range of support from the University and from the StandAlone service.
 For further information contact Lisa Firth or Hannah Falvey at email@example.com

 Applicants who are pregnant or have young children

 In line with the University policy on support for students who are pregnant or have young children, applicants who are pregnant are advised to inform the relevant school admissions team at an early stage.
 This is so that consideration can be given to appropriate support being available from the start of their course.

 Guidance for trans applicants

 Applicants who do not wish to disclose their trans status to the faculty/school admissions team but require their status to be changed should contact the University Admissions Enquiries team on firstname.lastname@example.org and the team will be able to support the applicant through the process.
 The University will be required to carry out identity checks as part of the registration process, and/or taught admissions staff may be required to advise the relevant Faculty Admissions Manager of a status change in order to facilitate removal of any previous documentation, however these will be undertaken confidentially and with sensitivity.
-Full guidance to support trans staff and students can be found on Equality Policy Unit website.
+Full guidance to support trans staff and students can be found on Equality and Inclusion Unit website.

 Mature and part-time applicants (Undergraduate only)